scality/lustre-droplet-copytool/README.md

 First, we will be Installing Lustre on a device and Installing the Ring on another one.

-Once it's done, and once we've activated an agent, we will Install the SOFS Connector on CentOS or RedHat on the agent's node.
+Once it's done, and once we've activated an agent, we will Install the Sproxyd Connector on CentOS or RedHat on the agent's node.

 The Robinhood guide can be found here : https://github.com/cea-hpc/robinhood/wiki/tmpfs_admin_guide